the-draupnir-project/draupnir-documentation/docs/contributing/planning.md

 - The acceptance criteria for the task.
 - The details of any work undertaken on the task.

+For a concrete problem, Tasks should typically be created for:

+- Implementation how-to for a specific part of a deliverable.
+- Regression test for a piece of functionality.
+- End-user documentation is to be created for a deliverable.
+- Implementation how to for a library change that may be required.
+- Discovery placeholders when library changes have other dependants.
+- Development documentation for new patterns or abstractions.

+For a planned problem, Tasks should be created for:

+- Research and planning tasks for deriving or exploring a solution.
+- Refinement placeholders when solutions remain abstract.

 ## Review

 Work that is completed should first be reviewed against the solution, and then